This post may contain affiliate links. Please see our disclosure policy.

 - Add two candy eyes and a cinnamon imperial as the nose to each pretzel rod.
 Add 2 pretzel halves as antlers to the pretzel rod, dipping the part of the pretzel twist that will adhere to the pretzel rod into additional melted chocolate to help adhere.

-- Allow the chocolate to fully set up before enjoying.
-You can speed up the process by popping the baking sheet into the refrigerator to set up.
+- Allow the reindeer pretzels to sit at room temperature for 2 hours, until the chocolate isfully hardened.
+You can speed up the process by popping the baking sheet into the refrigerator for 20 minutes or so.

 Not only are these SO cute, but they are SO easy!
 We had so much fun making them and they taste wonderful!